 - 1/8 teaspoon salt

-- 1 small orange, preferably organic, very finely zested and juiced (at least 1/3 cup or 80 ml juice and about 2 teaspoons zest)
+- 1 small orange, preferably organic, very finely zested and juiced (at least 1/3 cup or 80 ml juice and 1 to 2 teaspoons zest)

 - Softly whipped cream, creme fraiche, or marmalade, for serving (optional)

 - Place the rice in a fine-mesh sieve and rinse under running water until the water runs clear, about 1 minute.

 - Then place the rice in a medium saucepan, cover with water, and bring to a boil.
 Simmer for 5 minutes.